 August 2020: Beethoven tour with Joshua Bell

-Due to the COVID-19 outbreak, our concerts in Hamburg and Helsinki have been cancelled.
+Due to the COVID-19 outbreak, this tour has now been cancelled.

 September 2020: Piano Concerto Cycle II with Rudolf Buchbinder